vocalpy/vocalpy/README.md

 # `vocalpy`
-goal: a community effort to develop a common core package for computational vocal communication and learning research in Python,
-and to foster an ecosystem of interoperable packages.
+goal: a common core package for computational vocal communication and learning research in Python; a community effort to develop and to foster an ecosystem of interoperable packages.

 model: `astropy`